y785wang/COMP_6461/Assignments/A1/A1_40048235/README.txt

-On terminal, use 'java httpc.java' to compile
+On terminal, use 'javac httpc.java' to compile

 Command line basic test cases